Today’s Key Scripture (all references NKJV unless otherwise noted:

 - Praying in the Spirit is praying in unison to the will of God.
-“Praying always with all prayer and supplication in the Spirit, being watchful to this end with all perseverance and supplication for all the saints” (Ephesians 6:18).
+“Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints” (Ephesians 6:18, KJV).

-- Praying with the spirit is speaking in tongues: “I will pray with the spirit, and I will also pray with the understanding” (1 Corinthians 14:15).
+- Praying with the Spirit is speaking in tongues: “I will pray with the spirit, and I will pray with the understanding also” (1 Corinthians 14:15, KJV).

 Do not minimize the importance of tongues.
 Long before Pentecost, God spoke through Isaiah about speaking to His people through “another tongue” (Isaiah 28:11).

-Pray in the Spirit, and pray with the spirit, knowing that “if we ask anything according to His will, He hears us” (1 John 5:14).
+Pray in the Spirit, and pray with the Spirit, knowing “If we ask any thing according to his will, he hears us” (1 John 5:14-15).

 Precious Lord, I am hungry for more of You.
 I seek to pray in You and with You.
 You are my hope.
-Your Word tells me to hold fast to the confession of my hope without wavering because You are faithful and will deliver on Your promises.
+Your word tells me to hold fast to the confession of my hope without wavering because You are faithful and will deliver on Your promises.
 Lord, I am holding fast, refusing to waver, seeking the vast difference between my strength and Your power.
 I’m trusting in Your promises.
 Fill me with Your fullness and help me to follow You today in everything I do.
-In Jesus’ name, amen.
+Amen!